robinst/bins/README.md

 ### Configuration

-There is a configuration file with documentation that is generated at `$HOME/.bins.cfg` after the first run of the program.
+Running bins at least once will generate a configuration file.
+Its location is dependent on the environment that bins is run in.
+The configuration file will be created at the first available location in the list below:

+- `$XDG_CONFIG_DIR/bins.cfg`
+- `$HOME/.config/bins.cfg`
+- `$HOME/.bins.cfg`

+If none of these paths are available (`$XDG_CONFIG_DIR` and `$HOME` are either both unset or unwritable), bins will fail and not generate a config file.

+The configuration file is documented when it is generated, so check the file for configuration documentation.